KaneOvO/scene-flow-prototype/README.md

 But you can verify the volume adjustment by clicking the gear in the upper right corner, and even if you change the scene after the adjustment, the

 previous settings are still preserved.

+Reachability:

+Contains all the scenes in the game, i.e. the 123rd floor of the dungeon.
+The game has two endings, in click 9 to enter the bad ending and click 0 to enter the true ending.

+Transitions:

+All scene transitions are based on tween animations to create fade in and fade out effects